captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 You think so?
 ---
 ## ESTHER:
 Yes.
+---
 I can't imagine he'd ever lose interest.
 ---
 ## MRS. VAN BUREN:
-But he has turned to other interests.
+But he has found other interests.
+---
 Trust me.
+---
-This will stay between us?
+You will keep this between us?
+---
 I'm told you're discreet.
 ---
 ## ESTHER:
 I just sew, missus.
-I don't hear anything that I ain't supposed to.
 ---
+I don't hear anything
+---
+that I ain't supposed to.
+---
 ## MRS. VAN BUREN:
-You understand why.
-I'd rather not be a divorcée, at my age it would prove disastrous.
+I'd rather not be divorced,
 ---
+at my age it would prove disastrous.
+---
 ## ESTHER:
-Do you think there's something wrong with a woman alone?
+Do you think there's something
 ---
+wrong with a woman alone?
+---
 ## MRS. VAN BUREN:
 What I think is of little consequence.
-If I were (Whispered) brave I'd collect my things right now and find a small clean room someplace on the other side of the park.
-No, further in fact.
-And I'd But it isn't a possibility, is it?
-(A moment.
-Suddenly...)
 ---
+If I were brave
+---
+I would collect my things right now
+---
+and I would find a small clean room someplace
+---
+on the other side of the park.
+---
+No, further even.
+---
+And I'd
+---
+But it isn't a possibility, is it?
+---
 ## ESTHER:
 I don't know that I'll marry.
 ---
 ## MRS. VAN BUREN:
-Of course you will, it's just a matter of finding the right gentleman.
+Oh, of course you will,
 ---
+it's all about finding
+the right gentleman.
+---
 ## ESTHER:
+Well ma'am, I don't mean to speak out of turn.
+---
-Warn, I don't want to speak out of turn.
-But, I been working since I was nine years old with barely a day's rest.
-In fact, the other evening I was at my sewing machine and I stopped work and all this time had passed, gone.
+But, I been working since I was nine years old with barely
+---
+a day's rest.
+---
+In fact, the other evening
+---
+I was at my sewing machine
+---
+and I stopped working
+---
+and all this time had passed,
+---
+gone.
+---
 Years really.
+---
+And I known right there
+---
-And I known right there that some things ain't meant to be.
+that some things ain't meant to be.
+---
 And that's all right, ain't it?
-And I wouldn't have thought no more about it, but then I got this (Esther stops mid-thought and busies herself with her sewing basket.)
 ---
+And I wouldn't have thought no more about it,
+---
+but then I got this
+---
 ## MRS. VAN BUREN:
 Yes?
 ---
 ## ESTHER:
-I'm almost ashamed to say it.
+I'm ashamed to say.
+---
 At my age it foolish, I know.
 ---
 ## MRS. VAN BUREN:
 What is it?
-13
 ---
 ## ESTHER:
-A gentleman A gentleman has taken interest in me.
+A gentleman.
 ---
+A gentleman has taken interest in me.
+---
 ## MRS. VAN BUREN:
+A gentleman.
 Really?
+---
 How wonderful!
+---
 Is he respectable?
 ---
 ## ESTHER:
+I don't know,
+---
-I don't know, I mean, I don't know him actually.
-I got me this tenet from Panama.
+I mean, I don't know him actually.
+---
+I got me this letter from Panama.
+---
 A man in Panama.
+---
 He wrote about two weeks back.
+---
 I been carrying it around since.
+---
 But, I ain't so sure should answer.
 ---
 ## MRS. VAN BUREN:
 And why not?